 Results: Intracellular water was significantly higher in cold-wet temperament than others.
 Extracellular water was also higher in cold-wet temperament, and only this difference was not significant between cold-wet and cold-dry temperaments.
 Relative muscle percentage in warm-wet temperament was significantly higher than other temperaments.
 Relative fat percentage was higher in cold-wet temperament.
 Body proteins were higher in warm-wet temperament in comparison to other temperaments however; there was no significant difference between the warm-wet and the warm-dry temperaments.
-The amount of minerals in warm-dry temperament was higher in cold-wet temperaments.
+The amount of minerals in warm-dry temperament was higher in comparison to other temperaments; this difference was significant only between warm-dry and cold-wet temperaments.
 The waist to pelagic index showed the highest amount in the cold-wet temperament and this difference was significant comparing three other temperaments.
 Visceral fat was also significantly higher in the cold-wet temperament.
 Basal metabolic rate was significantly higher in warm-wet temperament.
-The body mass index was the highest in cold-wet temperament with other temperament.
+The body mass index was the highest in cold-wet temperament which was statistically different with other temperaments.
 The total body water was also significantly higher in cold-wet temperament.